St Joseph's College, Hong Kong

-St. Joseph's College also referred to by its acronym SJC is an elite Catholic all-boys secondary education institution run by the Institute of the Brothers of the Christian Schools in Central Mid-Levels district, Hong Kong.
+St. Joseph's College, also referred to by its acronym SJC, is an English medium Catholic all-boys secondary education institution run by the Institute of the Brothers of the Christian Schools in the Central Mid-Levels district, Hong Kong.
 It was established by the French De La Salle Christian Brothers on 7 November 1875.
-It is the oldest Catholic boys' secondary school and one of the leading boys' schools in Hong Kong.
+It is the oldest Catholic boys' secondary school and historically has been one of the leading boys' schools in the colony of Hong Kong.
 It typically has about 1,000 students.
-Subjects are taught in English, except for Chinese-related subjects and French and Japanese language studies.
+Subjects are taught in English, except for Chinese-related subjects, French and Japanese language studies.

 The sponsoring body of the College is the Institute of the Brothers of the Christian Schools, incorporated in Hong Kong under the St Joseph's College Incorporation Ordinance, Cap.
 1048 of the Laws of Hong Kong.
 The stated mission of the College is "to educate students in areas of intellectual, physical, social, moral and emotional development" and "to impart a human and Christian education...and to do so with faith and zeal".

 The north and west blocks of the College are declared monuments of Hong Kong.
 The extension of the campus at 26 Kennedy Road is also a Grade I historic building.

 The school has educated Olympians, local public figures and a Nobel laureate (Professor Charles Kao, Father of fibre optics), and members of Hong Kong's most prominent families.

 History

-Founding of the College (1875-1880)
+Founding of the College (1875–1880)

 The College was previously a Portuguese commercial school named St Saviour's College, located on Pottinger Street in 1860.
 Father Timoleon Raimondi, the bishop of the Colony, convinced Rome to send the Lasallian Brothers to the British Colony.

-On 7 November 1875, six Lasallian Brothers arrived in Hong Kong: Brothers Hidulphe Marie (Director), Hidulphe de Jesus, and Hebertus from the Boarding school of Marseilles, Brother Adrian Edmund and Aldolphus Marie from the Novitiate of London and Brother Isfrid from Paris.
+On 7 November 1875, six Lasallian Brothers arrived in Hong Kong: Brothers Hidulphe Marie (Director), Hidulphe de Jesus, and Hebertus from the Boarding school of Marseille, Brother Adrian Edmund and Aldolphus Marie from the Novitiate of London and Brother Isfrid from Paris.
 They renamed the school after Saint Joseph, the patron saint of workers and of the Universal Church.

 At the time of the takeover, the school had just 75 students.
 Later that year, however, hundreds of Portuguese families had taken refuge in Hong Kong after a disastrous typhoon had swept over Macau causing the school's enrolment to double after just a few weeks.
 As a result, Brother Hidulphe had to suspend the intake of Chinese students.
-To accommodate the increased number of students, Buxley Lodge, a house at 9 Caine Road, was purchased in 1876.
+To accommodate the increased number of students, Buxley Lodge, a house at 99 Caine Road, was purchased in 1876.